pulse2percept/pulse2percept/README.rst

 Installation
 ============

-Once you have Python and pip, the `stable release`_ of pulse2percept can be installed with pip:
+Once you have Python 3 and pip, the `stable release`_ of pulse2percept can be installed with pip:

 .. code-block:: bash

-    pip3 install -U pulse2percept
+    pip3 install pulse2percept

 In order to get the `bleeding-edge version`_ of pulse2percept, use the
 commands: